 A questionable source exhibits one or more of the following: extreme bias, overt propaganda, poor or no sourcing to credible information and/or is fake news.
 Fake News is the deliberate attempt to publish hoaxes and/or disinformation for the purpose of profit or influence (Learn More).
 Sources listed in the Questionable Category may be very untrustworthy and should be fact checked on a per article basis.
 Please note sources on this list are not considered fake news unless specifically written in the notes section for that source.
 See all Questionable sources.

-As such, it exists to promote the Catholic faith to the world, and the majority of the stories on the site have a decidedly religious slant.
+In review, Vatican Radio exists to promote the Catholic faith to the world, and the majority of the stories on the site have a decidedly religious slant.
 That said, VR is not overly evangelical in its reporting.
 While the majority of the articles on VR focus on day to day matters concerning the Vatican, and the Pope, they do carry some non-religion world news as well.
 These non-religious articles are factual and presented, with a minimum of religious bias.
 In comparison to other religion based news sources VR is, on the whole, well written, informative, and well presented.
 Unfortunately, Media Bias / Fact Check judges news sources primarily on factual content and bias in reporting.
 Faith based reporting, by its nature, contains an inherent bias, and presents information that is not verifiable by standard fact checking methods.
 For this reason, VR is rated Questionable.
-(D. Kelley 4/8/2017)
+(D. Kelley 4/8/2017) Updated (6/22/2018)